gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

-# Recommend A New Cinema Location In Hong Kong
+# Find Location to Build New Cinema in Hong Kong
 Capstone Project - The Battle of Neighbourhoods

 ## Introduction